Prevent and Radicalisation

 Extremism: “Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 Also included in the definition of extremism are calls for the death of members of our armed forces, whether in this country or overseas”.
 HM Government Prevent Strategy 2011

-a) Endangers or causes serious violence to a person/people
+a) Involves serious violence against a person,

-b) Causes serious damage to property
+b) Involves serious damage to property,

 Prevent Duty – Safeguarding from radicalisation